An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 The sputum sample is sent to the laboratory, where it is analyzed for the presence of bacteria and to determine whether the bacteria are Gram-negative or Gram-positive.

-Blood Tests.
 The following blood tests may be performed:

 - White blood cell count (WBC).
 High levels indicate infection.